-4.0 SUMMARY OF DATA AND FINDINGS
+4.0 SUMMARY OF DATA FINDINGS

-To better understand transportation patterns, challenges and opportunities at Chase River Elementary School, a community survey and student hands-up survey were conducted, as well as community walkabouts with students, parents and the school principal.
+To better understand transportation patterns, challenges and opportunities at Cinnabar Valley Elementary School, two surveys, as well as a walkabout with students, parents and the school principal were conducted.

-The community survey was made available on the GetInvolvedNanaimo project webpage between November 15th and December 16th of 2024.
-This survey focused on gathering background data, identifying existing issues and future opportunities to walk and cycle to school, understand parent and caregiver priorities, and discover opportunities for long-term behavioural change.
-A copy of the questions contained in this community survey can be found in Appendix C.

-A follow up community survey was made available from April 2^{nd} to April 14^{th} , 2025, to get feedback on draft priority locations and infrastructure, education and enforcement recommendations.
-A copy of the questions contained in this community survey can be found in Appendix D.
+A community survey was made available on the GetInvolvedNanaimo project webpage between November 15th and December 16th, 2024.
+It focused on gathering background data, identifying issues and opportunities for walking and cycling to school, understanding parent and caregiver priorities, and discovering opportunities for long-term behavioural change.
+A follow up community survey was made available from April 2nd to April 15th, 2025, to get feedback on draft priority locations and infrastructure recommendations.

-The classroom hands-up mode share survey was conducted during each school day throughout the week of March 3rd, 2025.
-Data was collected and entered in the BikeWalkRoll.org web application that allows results for each classroom and school to be recorded and compared to hundreds of other schools across the world.
+A classroom survey was conducted in-person, during class time, throughout the week of March 3rd, 2025.
+The survey was hosted on "Bike, Walk, Roll," an online platform that allows results for each classroom and school to be recorded in a central database and to be compared across other Nanaimo schools and geographical regions.

-4.1 FALL 2024 - FAMILY SURVEY RESULTS
+4.1 FALL 2024- FAMILY SURVEY RESULTS